For youngsters (As noted on first page) go to my YouTube page at “Keith Gregson” and join in the fun.

 Genealogy Over the past few years I have acted as an expert (Social and Sporting Historian) in online and live Family History shows run by Family Tree magazine and The Genealogist.
-These shows have taken place in York, London and Bristol.
-The most recent was London (in September) and York (in June).
-I also gave online talks on Northern Ancestry to the Society of Genealogists in October 2022 and on internet genealogy to the Peak District U3A FHS in August 2023.
-I am booked for further online talks to other genealogical societies in 2024.
+These shows have taken place in York, London, Bristol and Malvern.
+The most recent was York in June 2024.
+I took part in the online Family History Show in February and am booked to talk and give advice at the London Show later in the year.
+I have also given online talks on Northern Ancestry to the Society of Genealogists, on internet genealogy to the Peak District U3A FHS and on Cumbrian ancestry to the Lake District U3A in Windermere.
+However I have decided recently to retire from talks and shows.

 Sporting History